-Source: Chargers cut starting guard Franklin
+Chargers cut guard Franklin, add safety Boston

-SAN DIEGO -- Two weeks after selecting guard Forrest Lamp in the second round of the draft, the Los Angeles Chargers released starting guard Orlando Franklin, a source told ESPN's Adam Schefter.
+SAN DIEGO -- Two weeks after selecting guard Forrest Lamp in the second round of the draft, the Los Angeles Chargers released starting guard Orlando Franklin on Monday.

+In a corresponding move, the Chargers signed safety Tre Boston to a one-year deal.
+Boston had recently been released by the Carolina Panthers.

 The University of Miami product signed a five-year, $36.5 million deal in free agency two years ago, including over $20 million in guaranteed money.
 However, Franklin's play was uneven during his time with the Chargers and he has struggled to stay on the field.
 He started all 16 games at left guard for the Chargers last season, but missed six games in 2015 with a high-ankle sprain and MCL knee sprain.